Shauryakumar28/Zomato-SQL-Project/README.md

 # Golden Member Magic:
 We analyzed the impact of Zomato's Golden Membership, comparing user behavior and sales patterns before and after signup.
 # Customer Centricity:
-By focusing on business-critical questions, we revealed data-driven insights such as:
+By focusing on business-critical questions, we revealed data-driven insights such as:<br>
-1.Total customer spending patterns.
+1.Total customer spending patterns.<br>
-2.Top spenders and their preferences.
+2.Top spenders and their preferences.<br>
-3.The first product that hooked customers, providing valuable clues for customer acquisition strategies.
+3.The first product that hooked customers, providing valuable clues for customer acquisition strategies.<br>

 This project transformed raw data into actionable insights, empowering Zomato to make informed decisions regarding user engagement, marketing strategies, and menu optimization.